 - Choose a hosting provider & package.

 - Pick a domain name.
-(Domain name definition: a unique name that identifies a website.)
+(Domain is a unique name that identifies a website.)

 - Install your chosen platform.